 Think about it.
 When your friend goes into a tirade about that bitch and a half Becky, do you stay silent?
 No, of course not.
 You probably chime in just to erase the awkward silence that would definitely develop had you stayed quiet.
 You come up with some rude thing to say about her to contribute to the conversation.
 But is that really you?
 Do you really think Becky is that much of a bitch?
 What if she just has a sassy attitude and strong opinions?
 Is that really so bad??
 (Becky call me – we would get along.)

-Remember how we started this blog – with the super smart quote from the super smart dude.
+Remember how this article started – with the super smart quote from the super smart dude.
 We are the average of the five people we spend the most time with.
 So if you are spending time with someone who really isn’t nice to other people, statistics show that there’s a chance you won’t be, either.

 Why take the risk?